 Heisey is an artist and educator living and working in her native city of Pittsburgh, PA.
 Best known for her paintings of beautifully rendered figures in abstracted or impossible environments, Heisey’s artwork aims to disrupt the viewer’s experience of a painting as a simulation of the physical world.
 Since receiving her MFA from Boston University in 2007, Heisey’s artwork has been exhibited nationally in galleries and institutions which include the Boston Center for the Arts, Site:Brooklyn Gallery in Brooklyn NY, and the Carnegie Museum of Art in Pittsburgh PA.
 Her awards include; the Junior Artist Residency at the Oregon College of Art and Craft in Portland OR, a nomination for the Portland Art Museum’s NW Contemporary Art Award, and the 2019 Festival Award at the Three Rivers Arts Festival.
 Her paintings have been included in several catalogs and publications including the Boston Globe.

-View Annie Heisey's 2020 BoxHeart Exhibit, Arterial Thread.
+View images from Annie Heisey's 2020 BoxHeart Exhibit, Arterial Thread.